Non-Dutch BSc degree

 Application and enrolment

 Here you can find all the required information for applying to TU Delft.
-To start an MSc application, fill in and submit the online application.
+To start an MSc application, fill in and submit the online application at Studielink.
 After submitting your online application, you will receive an e-mail with the link to the upload portal of TU Delft.
-This portal allows you to upload the required documents
+This portal allows you to upload the required documents.

 Please note that you may apply for one MSc programme only and that incomplete applications and applications submitted by mail or e-mail will not be processed.